 One of the oldest metals, copper dates back more than 10,000 years, and was one of the first metals extracted and used by humans.
 In ancient times, copper was used in coins dating back to 8000 BC.

-GLE Scrap Metal is a full-service, all-in-one recycling company with operations throughout the U.S. GLE recycles more than 250 million pounds of scrap metal each year and employs an experienced logistics team that handles its expansive fleet of trucks as well as equipment for jobs of any size, at any facility.
+GLE Scrap Metal is a full-service, all-in-one recycling company with operations throughout the U.S. GLE recycles millions and millions of pounds of scrap metal each year and employs an experienced logistics team that handles its expansive fleet of trucks as well as equipment for jobs of any size, at any facility.

 The dedicated GLE team provides safe, environmentally friendly service.
-This family-owned and operated business maintains a zero-landfill policy to utilize our natural resources and help conserve energy.
+This family-owned and operated business strives to to utilize our natural resources and help conserve energy.

 To learn more, call GLE Scrap Metal at 855-SCRAP-88.